 - 1. Efficient and effective use of radio frequency spectrum resource through rationalization strategies; - 2.
 Assuring the end users good quality services; - 3.
-Protection of national interests through coordination and harmonization of the national band plans with international and regional band plans; and - 4.
+Protection of national interests through coordination and harmonization of the national band plans with regional and international band plans; and - 4.
 Support and promotion of innovation, research and development in radiocommunication.